e99 Online Shopping Mall

 2-0 out of 5 stars Let Us Now Reexamine Famous Men

-Agee was an outrageous bleeding-heart, a man whose life and work were compromised by posturing, mawkishness and complacency in anguish.Thegush of his prose--the hemorrhaging of that bleeding heart--is deeply and cloyingly purple.
+Agee was a bleeding-heart to end all bleeding-hearts, and would that he had!Like most members of the genus, his life and work were compromised by posturing, mawkishness and complacency in anguish.The gush of his prose--the hemorrhaging of that bleeding heart--is deeply and cloyingly purple.
 His endless rhapsodies betray a stubborn adolescence that will delight those who see an artist as a perpetual kid and repel those who don't.

-Moreover, Agee's tenderness was reserved for the disadvantaged.The obverse of this solicitude was an affected brutality of reference to just about everyone else (except family and friends, his favorite artists and his latest lover).This tough-talking pose, which has not worn well, assumed a moral superiority that the record does not bear out.
+In any case, Agee's tenderness was reserved for the disadvantaged.The obverse of this solicitude was an affected brutality of reference to just about everyone else.This tough-talking pose, which has not worn well, assumed a moral superiority that the record does not bear out.

 Art and morality are not the same thing, but Agee thought they were, and this confusion permeates his work.Again and again he makes moral claims upon us which he thinks that his aesthetic project will validate.It does nothing of the kind: it merely aestheticizes.

-What did Agee actually do for the Gudgers, Woods and Ricketts other than make the hearts of his readers bleed for them in as transient a fashion as his own?In one respect at least he did more harm than good.He over-idealized "Louise Gudger" to such an extent that he left her with a permanent sense of failure.Unable to reconcile Agee's fantasy portrait with the reality of her ordinary self, she finally committed suicide--further proof that sentimentality can be pernicious as well as meretricious.
+What did Agee actually do for the Gudgers, Woods and Ricketts other than make the hearts of his readers bleed for them in as transient a fashion as his own?In one respect, at least, he did more harm than good.He over-idealized "Louise Gudger" to such a degree that he left her with a permanent sense of failure.Unable to reconcile Agee's fantasy portrait with the reality of her ordinary self, she finally committed suicide--further proof that sentimentality can be pernicious as well as meretricious.

 by James Agee